olcf/olcf-user-docs/software/python/index.rst

 Loading the Python module on all systems will put you in a "base" pre-configured environment.
-This option is recommended for users who do not need custom environments, and only require packages that are already installed in the base environment.
-This option is also recommended for users that just need a Python interpreter or standard packages like NumPy and Scipy.
-Although Frontier does not use conda environments in its Python module, the base set of packages provided by the ``cray-python`` module can still be thought of as a "base environment".
+This option is recommended for users who do not need custom environments and only require a Python installation.
+Although loading the ``python/3.10-miniforge3`` module on Summit and Frontier does not come with pre-installed packages, loading the ``python`` module on Andes does provide standard packages like NumPy and Scipy.

-To see a full list of the packages installed in the base environment, use ``conda list`` on Summit and Andes or ``pip list`` on Frontier.
+To see a full list of the packages installed in the base environment, use ``conda list``.
 A small preview is provided below:

 .. tab-set::